 Laparoscopic surgery is not a new word for most of us.
 People, in general, are quite aware of this mode of surgical treatment, that it is better than formal open surgery in terms of recovery.
 And it is not uncommon for patients to demand laparoscopic surgery for the various surgical treatments they need.
 It is really good that people are aware of their options and are asking for it.

-Today I feel like talking about aspects of this modality of surgical treatment that people are not much aware about.
+Today I feel like talking about aspects of this technique of surgical treatment that people are not much aware of.
 Laparoscopy means Lapro that is your tummy and scope means a telescopic camera, thus any surgery of the abdomen that is done by a minimally invasive method using a telescope is called Laparoscopic surgery.
 A similar modality used for any surgery of your chest is called Thoracoscopic surgery.
 Thus surgery is performed by making a very small incision (cuts) in your tummy and inserting instruments and a telescopic camera through it and performing surgery.
 Whatever is done in your tummy is seen on the monitor in the operation theater and thus a big cut in your tummy is avoided.

 The general perception is that the faster recovery is due to the small cut on the skin.
 My patients commonly ask me ” Sir how many stitches I will get?” , and I always say it does not matter.
 What people don’t know is that the wall of your tummy is itself an organ.
 Just like your leg and hands, and it is not just skin but multiple layers of muscles, fat, and skin.
 It has many important functions also like they are the key muscles in your basic body function like breathing, coughing, passing stool, and urine.
 They are also very important for different body movements like bending, lying, and getting up.
 Any decrease is the health of the wall of your tummy that affects you in multiple ways.
 And laparoscopic surgery does not just reduce the length of the scar on the skin but also on the whole wall of your tummy.
 Hence it helps to maintain the natural strength of your tummy, causes faster recovery, less breathing problems after surgery, and decreases the chances of hernia through the operation site.